Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 * The mathematics for performing this task is over 100 years old (CITE?) and is called **principal components analysis**; a closely related concept is called **singular value decomposition** by mathematicians.

-## Genotyping maps: PCA is more powerful than you think
+## Aside on genotyping: PCA is more powerful than you think

 * Proof of concept: one of the things that ancestry companies do is sample genotyping markers from individuals.
 For example, they are able to detect the nucleotide that an individual has at a single position in their genome.